tfgg/yournextmep/_candidates/eu2014/libdem/tim-bearder.md

 person: tim-bearder
 region: west-midlands
 party: libdem
-title: West Midlands - Liberal Democrats - Tim Bearder
+title: Tim Bearder is running for MEP in West Midlands for the Liberal Democrats
 incumbent: false
 ---